PostsDesert/wholemeal/design.md

   - Font should be bigger on mobile devices
 - Add socials on bottom of receipts
 - minimize CSS usage by removing CSS that's shadowed and shared
+- Make it easier to tell that swipe navigation gestures are available on mobile devices.
+- Keyboard shortcuts should be explained on desktop devices.
+- Back button on lists page should be the same as the combo page.

 Combo Page
 - The combo page should show the auth button in the top right